 No. In addition to recognizing and rewarding excellent staff members, IMPACT plus aims to retain them.
-Thus, to be eligible for the bonus, you must be employed by DCPS, or be a new entrant to the retirement system, at the time of the bonus distribution.
+Thus, to be eligible for the bonus, you must be a new entrant to the retirement system OR return to DCPS the following year and be employed by DCPS at the time of the bonus distribution.